Self Drive Hire Insurance

 The length of the hire contract will dictate whether the vehicle is insured under the hirer’s or operator’s insurance policy.
 Normally, long-term contracts require hirers to insure the vehicle under their existing policy, and short-term contracts require only the operator’s insurance.

-For short-term contracts, each hirer must produce a driving licence for inspection and complete a short proposal form to be covered under the operator’s insurance.
+For short-term contracts, each hirer must produce a driving license for inspection and complete a short proposal form to be covered under the operator’s insurance.
 Companies will typically request the following information: